godisreal/CrowdEgress/README.md

 # CrowdEgress

 The source code was intially written in Python 2.7, and has been slightly modified for python3.
 Pygame and Numpy are required to run the code.
 Some output data are post-processed or plotted with matplotlib.
-A simple user interface is under development in version 2.2 by using Tkinter.
-Currently version 2.2 is the latest version where exit flow field is calculated by using a flow solver.
+A simple user interface is under development in version 2.3 by using Tkinter.
+Currently version 2.3 is the latest version where exit flow field is calculated by using a flow solver.
 This algorithm is learned from FDS+Evac, a well-known evacuation simulator.
-Please try version 2.2 in this repo.

-### How-To(Version 2.2):
+### How-To:
 python ui.py --> user interface (GUI) --> select input files --> visulize geometry settings --> start simulation

 (1) When tkinter window (GUI) is activated, please select the input files for simulation.
 Choose csv file for evac input data.
 Users can optionally use fds file to create the compartment geometry, and the pedestrian features must be described in csv file.
 If fds file is omitted, the compartment geometry should be described in csv file.
 Please take a look at the user guide and examples for details.